-Overall regional loads appear to be gradually returning to pre-recession levels.
-On a weatheradjusted basis, total regional loads (excluding Direct Service Industries) reached a high of 20,477 average megawatts in 2008, and then fell to 20,152 average megawatts in 2010.
+While overall regional loads appear to be gradually returning to pre-recession levels, the increase has been slow.
+On a weather-adjusted basis, total regional loads (excluding direct service industries) reached a high of 20,477 average megawatts in 2008, and then fell to 20,152 average megawatts in 2010.
 In 2011, regional weather-adjusted loads recovered to 20,219 average megawatts.
 If recent trends continue, regional electric loads are likely to return to pre-recession levels in about 2014.